 Dugongs (sea cows) are also found in waters around the islands and can be observed feeding and calving in waters less than 5 metres deep.
 Dugong breeding occurs between September and April.
 Sightings are often reported by people using small boats in the shallow waters within 1km of the islands.

 Twenty-four species of land birds have been recorded on Thevenard Island.
-In addition, there are up to 31 species of migratory birds occurring in the Mackerel Islands area, including kestrels, quail, godwits, plovers, sandpipers and harriers.
+In addition, there are up to 31 species of migratory birds occurring in the Mackerel Islands area, including kestrels, quails, godwits, plovers, sandpipers and harriers.
 Some birds migrate from remote northern hemisphere locations as far as Siberia, and are protected by international treaties.
 Seabirds, such as terns and shearwaters, nest from October to January.

 The only native land mammal on the island is the forrest mouse.
 The domestic mouse also inhabits the island and is most likely to have been introduced.
 A total of nine reptile species have been recorded on the island including goannas, dragons, skinks, geckos and our friendly little ta-ta lizards.
 No rare or endangered reptiles have been recorded.